Performances & Events

 Our Performance & Event SeriesSee All Upcoming Events

-A program of non-curated shared showings of experimentation and work-in-progress, for artists at all stages of their development.
-The events are centered around an audience discussion moderated by a Movement Research Artist-in-Residence or an occasional guest, where we will experiment with different feedback methods to support and inform the artists’ process.
+A program of non-curated shared showings of experimentation and work-in-process, for artists at all stages of their development.
+The events are centered around a discussion, moderated by a Movement Research Artist-in-Residence or guest artist, where we will experiment with different feedback methods to support and inform the artists’ process.